Code-Institute-Submissions/anu1301-mollies-boutique_MarResub/README.md

 * iPad Air
 * iPad Mini

-The website was tested via the following browsers:
+The website was tested using the following browsers:
 * Microsoft Edge
 * Google Chrome

+The features were tested as follows:

 * The navigation links were tested and they behaved as expected, i.e. the links take you to the respective pages.
 * The logo, 'mollie's boutique', works as expected, i.e. when selected brings you back to the home page.
 * The social network icons, when selected, take you to their respective websites.
 * The booking form requires you to enter name, email and mobile number, and does not allow you to submit the form without completing these.
-The user is prompted when trying to submit the form without completing these.
+The user is prompted when trying to submit the form without completing the required fields.
 * The email field recognises the email format and prompts you if it has not been complted correctly.
 * If the required fields are correctly completed and the submit button selected, the user is directed to the https://formdump.codeinstitute.net/ (the Code Institute form dump).
+* The imbedded map behaves as expected when 'view larger map' and/or 'directions' are selected.
+Both times it took me to google maps.

 ## Deployment
 [Go up to the top](#table-of-contents)

 The site was deployed to GitHub pages, as the repository was created through GitHub, using the following method:

-- Navigate to the settings tab in the mollies boutique repository.
+- Navigate to the settings tab in the mollies boutique repository in GitHub.

 - Select pages on the left-hand side menu